BixConcept/dwb/frontend/README.md

 # dwb frontend

 This **open-source project** was developed by the 3nt3rt41ment GbR [niels, ayberk & sanberk] in 2019 as part of a computer science project.
-It is the frontend counterparrt for the [dwb api](https://git.3nt3.de/3nt3/dwb).
+It is the frontend counterpart for the [dwb api](https://git.3nt3.de/3nt3/dwb).
 Installation of the api is **required**.

 ## installation